Costco Mediterranean Salad

 The Grand Totals:

 • Purchasing every ingredient will run: $31.83.
-You could easily make two of these salads for close to the price of a Costo Salad if you shorted the salami a bit.
+You could easily make two of these salads for close to the price of a single Costo Salad, especially if you shorted the salami a bit.
 If you have any of the staples, oil, sugar, salt, Greek seasoning, and vinegar, your initial outlay will be much less.

-• The portion of the ingredients used for the salad costs $7.70 for 2 pounds (the same weight as the Costco salad), which makes it $3.85 per pound.
+• The portion of the ingredients used for the salad is $7.70 for 2 pounds (the same weight as the Costco salad), which makes it $3.85 per pound.

-• The Costco Salad was $7.13 a pound and was two pounds, almost twice the cost of making your own.
+• The Costco Salad was $14.26 total with tax ($7.13 a pound) and was two pounds, almost twice the cost of making your own.

-• The extra $$ added onto the Costco salad is from the sales tax.
-Where I am from, sales tax is only applicable to prepared items.
+• Where I live, sales tax on groceries is only applied to prepared items.

 Costco Mediterranean Salad